 Bloom/Flowering requirements: 1.6 - 2.4 EC

-The consensus for pH in a hydroponic system & coco coir is that it should be kept between 5.5 - 6.5 throughout cycle, ideally in the growth/vegetative phase pH should be maintained at 5.8-6.2 - if the pH fluctuates too much the plant will be unable to uptake specific "slow" moving nutrients, so having all the necessary equipment like pH pens will save a lot of guess work.
+The consensus for pH in a hydroponic system & coco coir is that it should be kept between 5.5 - 6.5 throughout the cycle, ideally in the growth/vegetative phase pH should be maintained at 5.8-6.2 - if the pH fluctuates too much the plant will be unable to uptake specific nutrients, so having the necessary equipment like a pH pen will save a lot of guess work.

-When the plants go into the flowering phase consistency is key ensuring the plant has a constant availability to the nutrients it requires, the preferred range in flower is 6.0 - 6.4 as different elements are required in the bloom phase, if this range was lower or higher the plant would be unable to absorb targeted nutrient, thus stifling development and severely impacting the end result.
+When the plants go into the flowering phase consistency is key ensuring the plant has a constant supply of the nutrients it requires, the preferred range in flower is 6.0 - 6.4 as different elements are required in the bloom phase, if this range was lower or higher the plant would be unable to absorb targeted nutrients, thus stifling development and severely impacting the end result.

-It is best to maintain optimum growth your nutrient solution between 18.5 - 21.5 degrees (C)
+For optimum growth, it is best to maintain your nutrient solution at a temperature of between 18 – 22 degrees (C)

 If the room temperature falls below 17 degrees during the dark period, then you will require a water heater.
-If the nutrient solution does goes below 18.5 the plant will stop growing and go into shock.
+If the nutrient solution does go below 18 the plant can stop growing and go into shock.

-If the solution is above 21.5 it can become the perfect breeding ground for algae, pythium and a host of other bacterial infections.
+If the solution is above 22 for too long it can become the perfect breeding ground for algae, Pythium and a host of other bacterial infections

 There can be a number of reasons for this.
 Firstly, eliminate the obvious things like lack of water, high temperature or a broken stem.